kingsdigitallab/iREAL/backend/README.md

-# iReal
+# iReal - Backend

-This project is a RAG system to answer questions about school records.
+This backeng is a RAG system to answer questions about school records.

 The RAG is built using [LLamaIndex](https://www.llamaindex.ai), [Ollama](https://ollama.com) to run a local LLM, and the